TheLazySquid/BetterDiscordPlugins/plugins/GifCaptioner/README.md

-# Discord Gif Captioner
+# GifCaptioner

-This is a [BetterDiscord](https://betterdiscord.app/) plugin that adds a way to add a custom caption to a tenor gif from directly within discord.
+This plugin adds a way to add a custom caption to gifs in your gif picker directly within discord.
 Gifs inside the gif picker will have a new button at the top left that will open a dialog to create a custom caption.

 ![Caption Dialog](./images/addCaption.png)

-After completing this, the gif will be rendered with the caption and sent to the channel you are currently in.
+After completing this the gif will be rendered with the caption and sent to the channel you are currently in.

-This plugin is powered by a lobotomized version of [gif.js](https://github.com/jnordberg/gif.js) that has been modified to only run on a single thread.

 ## Installation